 Insurance or lifestyle considerations

-Finally, some people may opt to not take metformin because their health insurance doesn’t cover it, or they wish to manage their diabetes without the use of pharmaceuticals.
+Finally, some people may opt not to take metformin because their health insurance doesn’t cover it or they wish to manage their diabetes without the use of pharmaceuticals.

 What are alternatives to metformin?